KengChiChang/QSS20/README.md

     - url-validation: this MkDocs plugin replaces the default url resolution Markdown extension added by MkDocs with one that outputs absolute links

-## Setting Up for the Quarter

-### CI

-Every quarter (after forking the website repo for that quarter), we need to email CSE support to ask them to set up the runner on the new repo.
-(We can't do this ourselves because the runner runs on the CSE web server, which we don't have permissions for.)

-We can use the same `.gitlab-ci.yml`; the only thing that needs to be changed is the value for `courseweb.variables.quarter`.

-### Schedule Configuration

-All files controlling the schedule can be found in `/data/schedule/`.
-A detailed setup guide for the schedule at the beginning of the quarter can be found in `/data/schedule/README.md`.

 ## Notable Files for Modifying this Template